nicholasgillespie/designo-creative-agency/docs/project/development_log.md

 #### Notes

 - **TODO:** Define design tokens for the form/input elements.
 (Carried over from 2024-07-22)
-- **TODO:** Implement navigation links and start development on additional pages (Home, About, Locations, Contact) to ensure seamless integration and accessibility across the website.
+- ~~**TODO:** Implement navigation links and start development on additional pages (Home, About, Locations, Contact) to ensure seamless integration and accessibility across the website.~~ Completed on 2024-07-24.

+## Date: 2024-07-24

+### Component and Section Development (Continued)

+#### Task Description

+Continuing to develop and integrate all website sections and components with a focus on accessibility and interactivity.

+#### Tasks Completed

+- Implemented the navigation links that facilitate the transition between the different service pages.
+This task was pending from yesterday and has now been completed.

+#### Tasks Pending

+- Begin development on the Home, About, Locations, and Contact pages.

+#### Time Management

+- Estimated Time: 3 - 5 days
+- Actual Time Spent: 2 day (ongoing)

 <!-- # Progress Log